enfold/plone_hyphenator/README.md

 By pressing Save, the updated list will be saved out to the wordlist file.
 The page will be reloaded with the updated hyphenation (in case we modified the list for the current language).

-It is also possible to modify hyphenation exceptions for other language by selecting then via the language selector.
+It is also possible to modify hyphenation exceptions for other language than the language of the current page, by selecting then via the language selector.

+The permissions needed for the Hyphenations menu item and for saving the exception word list is `Modify portal content`.
+This permission is granted to all Editors who are all able to open and operate the UI.
+If you want different permissions, you can override the rules that are in `configure.zcml`.